Skip to main content

 GeneralPosition6

-The upcoming section will discuss the Supervisor User Mode-related Menus, here the existing Sale menu should be copied and the available functionality should be adjusted to display only relevant functions.
-Additional buttons to allow switching between supervisor mode to SCO mode are also required.
+The existing Sale menu should be copied and the available functionality adjusted to display only relevant functions.
+Additional buttons to allow switching between supervisor mode and SCO mode are also required.

-Press Add and select Add a new Button
+Press Add and select Add a new Button.
+Create the following menu buttons:

 Close Lane